agrc/gis.utah.gov/sharing/process/index.md

 The Open SGID is the latest evolution of the traditional "SGID as a single geospatial database" model.
 Maintaining data in the Open SGID requires the most work, both on the front end and for long-term maintenance.
 We encourage you to share your data via Open Data or the SGID Index whenever possible.
 However, we may pull some datasets into the Open SGID that otherwise belong elsewhere in order to maintain consistency and familiarity with previous versions of the SGID geodatabase.
 This is done at our discretion according to our [policies]({% link about/policy/open-sgid/index.md %}).

-After opening an issue with the "Add data to the Open SGID" template, you'll need to reach out to us to arrange the best way to transfer your data to us.
+After opening an issue with the "Add data to the Open SGID" template, you'll need to reach out and arrange the best way to transfer your data to us for the first review.
 We can download data from a cloud storage solution (Google Drive, Dropbox, etc), pull it in from an ArcGIS Online Map or Feature Service, set up an FTP share for you to upload it to, or just have you email us a zipped shapefile or GDB.

 Once we get your data, we will run [Sweeper](https://github.com/agrc/sweeper) on it to identify and fix any geometry errors that could cause problems with the database (Postgres complains about some things that Esri lets slide).
 We'll share the results of this with you as a courtesy; while you're under no obligation to change your source data, doing so will help streamline any future data updates.

 Nothing is worse than outdated data.
 If you can't find any data, you know that you may not know what's going on.
 But, if you find outdated data, you may not know that you are acting on bad data.
-Consequently, it's important to send your data updates to us once it's accepted into the Open SGID.
-As part of the submission process, we'll work with you to identify the best way to feed updates into Open SGID.
+Consequently, once your dataset has been accepted into the Open SGID, it's important you send any data updates to us.
+We'll work with you to identify the best way to feed updates into Open SGID as part of the submission process.

 As part of the Open SGID process, we will also upload your dataset to our own ArcGIS Online organization as a hosted feature service and share it publicly through Open Data.
 We will add an AGRC-branded thumbnail specific to the relevant SGID category to the its ArcGIS Online item to help people searching ArcGIS Online identify SGID data.